sarahthoorens/node-readme/README.md

   6. [Tests](#Tests)
   7. [License](#License)
   <br>
-  ____________

   ## Description

-  The instructions for this project were to create a high-quality readme template that would populate information provided by a user using Node CLI.
-Upon complete of the CLI questionnaire, the program successfully produces a README markdown file in the current working directory.
+  The instructions for this project were to create a high-quality README template that would populate information provided by a user using Node CLI.
+Upon completion of the CLI questionnaire, the program succesfully produces a README markdown file in the current working directory.

   ## Installation